Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Eyeglass Bridge at Imperial Palace in Tokyo, Japan

-Tokyo can be reached by plane, train, bus or car.
-There are two international Tokyo airports: Haneda Airport (HND) and Narita Airport (NRT).
-Haneda is much closer to the city, but both airports are well-connected to Tokyo with public transport.
+There are two Tokyo international airports: Haneda (HND) and Narita (NRT).
+Haneda Airport is much closer to the city, but both are well-connected with public transport.

-We always start our search with Skyscanner to find the best flight deals.
+We start our airfare search with Skyscanner to find the best flight deals.

 Getting Around Tokyo